grumpycoders/pcsx-redux/docs/lua.md

 Of course, this can also delay processing significantly, as the main loop is usually bound to the speed of the UI, which can mean up to 13ms of delay.

 #### File API
-While the io API isn't exposed, there's a more powerful API that's more tightly integrated with the rest of the PCSX-Redux File handling code.
+While the normal Lua io API is loaded, there's a more powerful API that's more tightly integrated with the rest of the PCSX-Redux File handling code.
 It's an abstraction class that allows seamless manipulation of various objects using a common API.

 The File objects have different properties depending on how they are created and their intention.
 But generally speaking, the following rules apply: